dcdpr/did-btcr2/chapters/Index.md

 Resolution Time

-: A Coordinated Universal Time (UTC) timestamp of when the client makes a resolution request of the controller.
+: A Coordinated Universal Time (UTC) timestamp set when the resolver receives a resolution request.

 Schnorr Signature